classPythonAddike/Addike-CT/docs/Setup.md

 $ addike-ct --validate
 ```
 The latter tests files _only after validating them_.
 If you use this, you will need to have a `validate.py` in your `config` directory.
 This is generally recommended when testing third party code.

-If yes, congratulate yourself!
-You have successfully installed, and used `addike-ct`!
-You may also navigate to [localhost:8080](http://localhost:8080) to view your results in the form of a webpage, which was made with Svelte!